 5.10 Is the CEO’s compensation set by the board based on the performance review and a review of a relevant salary survey?

-A Board that Approves and Monitors Policies and Grants
+A Board that Monitors Policies and Grants

 A community foundation's governing body approves and monitors policies regulating the ethical operations of the community foundation, ensures that the community foundation meets all legal requirements, and approves all grants.View more